 What You Need:

-- 1/3 cup Coconut Oil (I buy mine on Tropical Traditions or Azure Standard)
+- 1/3 cup Coconut Oil (I buy mine from Azure Standard)

 - 1/4 cup Olive Oil (you could use a different oil like sweet almond or jojoba, whatever you have on hand)

 One is not better than the other, but I prefer the different colors for different things.
 (I can usually get gold shea butter for less than ivory so I mostly stick with that, but ivory shea butter is good for things like Diaper Rash Cream because it’s less likely to stain.) **Note that shea butter does not smell like the “shea butter lotions” that come from the store, it has a very earthy smell which is normal.